 - While on the bland diet, monitor your dog to make sure he has no more vomiting episodes and his stools are better formed.

-What the Upset Stomach Persists?
+What If the Upset Stomach Persists?

 Instead, a more intense treatment, such as meds, may be required from your vet.
-It also often means that there may be a problem that needs to be addressed, such as intestinal parasites, protozoans (e.g. giardia), or even a serious condition, such as parvo virus (which is common in puppies), gastro-enteritis, pancreatitis, an intestinal blockage, or another condition affecting the gastro-intestinal tract.
+It also often means that there may be a problem that needs to be addressed, such as intestinal parasites, protozoans (e.g. giardia), or even a serious condition, such as parvovirus (which is common in puppies), gastroenteritis, pancreatitis, an intestinal blockage, or another condition affecting the gastrointestinal tract.
 At times, other organs may be affected, such as the liver and kidneys.
 So, go see a vet immediately if you think your dog has more than a mild upset tummy and don't try home remedies.

 As seen, the natural home remedy of a bland diet may be helpful in many cases, but there are cases that need immediate vet attention.
 Usually, your dog's behavior will give you hints on what to do.
-Chances, are if your dog is not acting right, the vet may need to be seen the same day.
+Chances are that if your dog is not acting right, the vet may need to be seen the same day.

 What If the Bland Diet Worked?

 If the bland diet worked and your dog is feeling better (no more vomiting and more solid-looking bowel movements), then it is time to switch again to a regular diet.
 Be very careful; countless people switch too fast only to cause another upset stomach!
-Following are some guidelines:

 How to Reintroduce Regular Food